 Administrative Assistant: Marilyn Wall

 Marilyn knows all things CUCC.
-She has been with the Church for over 25 years and prides herself as our resident historian and chief of the office.
+She has been with the Church since 1993 and prides herself as our resident historian and chief of the office.
 She will disarm anyone with a warm smile and a kind word of encouragement.
 Marilyn likes to read anything interesting and loves the CUCC family.
+She also loves being a “Grammie” to her five grandkids.
 Email: firstname.lastname@example.org

 At CUCC’s Annual Congregational Meeting, new congregational members were added to the several of our leadership committees.
 We want to thank everyone who stepped up to help lead our church and to our incumbents that have volunteered many hours of service.
 And there are still open opportunities who others with a desire to share their talents and time.